nietaki/hoplon/guides/directory_structure.md

 TODO:
 - a signed file containing a list of trusted fingerprints?
   - no, it would only help if you assume your filesystem is compromised
-- do we want to store self.public.pem?
+- do we want to store my.public.pem?
   - yes, so that it can be easily shared with others
 - do we want to store self.fingerprint?